 The Stronghold High Efficiency Fireplace Heater for masonry fireplaces works as both a set of glass doors and a fireplace heater.
 You can keep it closed while burning.

 Fireplace inserts replace the firebox in your existing masonry fireplace.
 They’re the best way to increase your fireplace’s efficiency and come in four options – Ventless, Direct Vent, wood burning, and electric.

-A Ventless insert works similarly to a Vent-Free gas log set.
-If you’re considering Vent-Free gas logs, but your fireplace could use a bit of a cosmetic facelift, then a Ventless insert is a great solution.
+Ventless inserts work similarly to Vent-Free gas log sets.
+If you’re considering Vent-Free gas logs, but would also like to update your fireplace to something more modern, then a Ventless insert is a great choice.

-A Direct Vent insert is a sealed system, so it completely eliminates the heat loss of other fireplace types.
-They pull in fresh outside air for combustion while simultaneously exhausting gas and byproducts outside your home and then brings in fresh air.
-If you’re looking for supplemental heat and you don’t want to lose any heat from the rest of your home, a Direct Vent insert is perfect.
+Direct Vent inserts function using a sealed system and completely eliminate the heat loss of other fireplace types.
+They pull in fresh outside air for combustion while simultaneously exhausting gas and byproducts outside your home.
+If you’re looking for a supplemental heating source with realistic flames, and don’t want to lose any heat from the rest of your home, a Direct Vent insert is the perfect option.

-A wood burning insert is the most powerful of the three insert types.
-With this insert, you’re essentially turning your masonry fireplace into a wood stove.
-It’s made to provide a lot of heat, and in some cases can even heat your entire home.
+Wood burning inserts are the most powerful fireplace inserts, as they essentially turn your masonry fireplace into a wood stove.
+They're made to provide a lot of heat, and in some cases can even heat your entire home.
 If you’re looking for heating power over anything else, this is the insert to choose.